 Simple English definitions for legal terms

-Read a random definition: error of fact
+Read a random definition: finance company

 A meeting of creditors is a meeting where the person who owes money (called the debtor) meets with a person who is in charge of the bankruptcy case (called the trustee).
 The trustee checks to make sure that the debtor's paperwork is correct and that they are not lying or cheating.
 The meeting usually happens about a month after the debtor files for bankruptcy.
 The debtor has to go to the meeting, but the creditors don't have to.
 If the meeting goes well, the debtor's debts will be forgiven.